This post may contain affiliate links. Please read my disclosure policy.

 - 1 ½ (42 g) sticks, 3/4 cup cold unsalted butter, cut into ¼-inch cubes

 - 1 egg plus 1 egg yolk

-- 2 cups good quality wild blueberry preserves (or other fruit)
+- 2 cups (680 g) good quality wild blueberry jam, or other thick fruit jam

-- To make the crust, pulse the flour, sugar, salt and baking powder in a food processor 3 or 4 times to blend; scatter the butter over the flour and process until the mixture looks sandy and you can’t see any butter chunks.
+- Pulse the flour, sugar, salt and baking powder in a food processor 3 or 4 times to blend.
+Scatter the butter over the flour and process until the mixture looks sandy and you can’t see any butter chunks.

 - Place the remaining 2/3 dough between two large pieces of lightly floured parchment paper or plastic wrap and roll out to a 12-inch diameter circle.
 Carefully peel off the parchment, roll the dough onto the rolling pin and unroll over a 9-inch tart pan.
 Press the dough into the pan and up the sides, trimming the top edges of the dough flush with the pan by running the rolling pin over the top.

 - Spread the jam evenly over the tart.

 To make the lattice:

 - Roll the reserved 1/3 portion of the dough on a floured surface to 3/8-inch thickness.
 Cut into ½-inch wide strips with a fluted pastry cutter or small, sharp knife.